samchen2009/android_uml/README.md

 =================

 It's for understanding android framework!
-Are you trembling in front of millions line of AOSP(Android Open Source Project) code?
+Are you trembling in front of millions of lines of android source code?
-Getting start with this!
+Getting started with this!
 Just Drap and Drop to start the Android tour!

 Installation